General Practices

 - We use strong, randomly generated passwords that are never reused and cycled.

-- We employ the use of automatic security vulnerability dictions tools to alert us to security issues, so we can apply patches quickly.
+- We employ the use of automatic security vulnerability detection tools to alert us to security issues, so we can apply patches quickly.

 # Access Control

-Every developer and contractor is required to sign a NDA before gaining access to any sensitive information about SnapShooter Limited, which also covers our customers data.
-Contractors are given the lowest access that will allow them to complete their tasks, this rarely extends from a local version of the SnapShooter code base.
+Every developer and contractor is required to sign an NDA before gaining access to any sensitive information about SnapShooter Limited, which also covers our customers' data.
+Contractors are given the lowest access that will allow them to complete their tasks, which rarely extends from a local version of the SnapShooter code base.

 Customers are free to enable 2FA on their accounts using the Google Authenticator application method.

-Passwords can be recovered using a password reset token, this does not reset 2FA which can be reset via Support, the method to restore 2FA will depend on the organisation and may require billing information and cloud provider information.
+Passwords can be recovered using a password reset token.
+This does not reset 2FA which can be reset via support.
+The method to restore 2FA will depend on the organisation and may require billing and cloud provider information.

 # Data Flow

 Depending on the backup method, the flow of data is handled differently.